 Why Personalized Nutrition Is Important

-By necessity, the standard nutritional support recommendations tend to be generic; there’s nothing “personalized” in their nutrition plans, given your uniqueness even within a particular demographic.
-It’s true: there’s only one you.
 You may have a friend of about the same age, the same body type.
-Maybe you exercise about the same and eat about the same kinds of foods.
-But you have your own routines, stressors and family history that set you apart and play a role in how healthy you are and how you feel.
+Maybe you exercise about the same amount and eat about the same kinds of foods.
+But you have your own routines, stressors, and family history that set you apart and play a role in how healthy you are and how you feel.

 Or perhaps you and your friend have somewhat different lifestyles.
 Maybe you’re a “stress mess” while your friend is rarely stressed and is totally “kick back.”
 Your friend may be a bit forgetful whereas you are “sharp as a tack.”
 One of you may have a family history of osteoporosis or cancer, while the other is concerned about blood pressure and heart disease running through the family tree.
 Suppose you’re a strict vegetarian, while your friend lives for “fast food” (we won’t call it “junk food”).
 Yet both of you may have been referencing the same standard government diet and nutrition recommendations for people of your age, height and weight.

 We can all be so much the same, yet so different.
-You can be your healthiest self when you have a custom, personalized diet and nutrition plan for you.
+It’s possible for you to be your physically healthiest self when you have a custom, personalized diet and nutrition plan for you.
 There are several good sources for obtaining our own plans.

 A Little Background Information

 A report from the National Center for Biotechnology Information published in 2019 details an interesting study of hospital patients.
 The study evaluated the patients’ nutritional risks.
-Those who needed it were given “nutritional support” and the results were analyzed.
-The study then compared the patients’ clinical outcomes (including survival!) with those patients who consumed standard hospital food.
+Those who were considered at risk were given “nutritional support,” and the results were analyzed.
+The study then compared the patients’ clinical outcomes (including survival) with those patients who consumed standard hospital food.

 The lessons learned from this study highlight the advisability of assessing patients’ individual nutritional needs.
 Once their backgrounds are evaluated, doctors or computer algorithms can customize their nutritional support for optimal outcomes.